heptarch/heptarch.github.io/drafts/demon.md

 trefoiled architrave, past its juridical wigs and robes, and up the stairs to a humble bedroom, lit only by the embers of a dying fire.

-A small figure sits in a tattered green armchair, greedily devouring a scone, eyes bulging.
-The eyes are the clearest part of the
+The little Rumpelstiltskin man sits in a tattered green armchair, greedily devouring a scone, eyes bulging as he explains: "They couldn't have that, of course, so here I am.
+You understand?"
+Ellen realizes they have been talking for hours, a plate of devoured scones beside them.

 <p align="center">
   ⁂